 Chengqi Building — The Largest Tulou

 Chengqi Building is almost three hundred years old and is made up of four concentric circular buildings.
 This King of Earthen Buildings as it is known, has 400 rooms and used to house 80 families, totaling more than 600 people in its most prosperous days.

 Rusheng Building — the Mini Tulou

 Rusheng Building was built in 1901 and is the smallest one of its kind ever found.
 It has three floors with just 16 rooms.

-The Fuyulou Inn listed as a place to stay above, is also an attraction within the region, given is size and history.
+The Fuyulou Inn mentioned as a place to stay earlier, is also an attraction within the region, given is size and history.